CheezBallzPi/rpibuttons/README.md

 ### How fast can you react

-Player press the button once an LED is lit.
+Players press the button once an LED is lit.
 Reaction time is displayed in binary format with LED. use ms as unit.

 ### Grand Game Machine

-Put all the game together.
+Put all the games together.
 Use one button to select game.
 The other start the game.

-## Possible Changes
-- Add more Buttons
-- Add more LED's